 Treatments for broken bones

 Your child’s broken bone is typically treated with a cast, splint, or brace.
 Basically, the doctors immobilize the bone so it can heal back together over time.
 In some cases, a procedure is required to place the bone or bones back into alignment before they can be placed in an immobilizing device.
-This is done in the ER after your child receives medication to ease pain.
+This is done in the ER after your child receives medication to ease the pain.
 Your Clear Creek ER doctor then moves the bones right back into their proper position.

 In complicated fractures, surgery to reset the bones is required to place the bones into the right positions.
 This surgery isn’t done at Clear Creek ER, but the doctors can get you to the right place to ensure your child gets care as soon as possible.